viv-visw/my-portfolio/Tutorial - Transformer (LLM)/The Transformer Model/README.md

 ## Target Audience

-This documentation is meant for readers interested in/working on:
+This documentation is meant for you, if you are trying to:
-* understanding how attention models work
+* understand how attention models work.
-* understanding the underlying mathematics underpinning attention models
+* understand the underlying mathematics underpinning attention models.
-* understanding how attention models can be implemented
+* understand how attention models can be implemented.
-* novel solutions to natural language processing tasks
+* design novel solutions to natural language processing tasks.
-* latest deep learning research ideas
+* learn more about the state-of-the-art deep learning research ideas.

 ## Prerequisites